-Angelina tried not to gawk at the immense glittering eight-foot crystal chandeliers, marble pillars and life-size, almost nude—er, make that entirely nude—statues of mythical gods and goddesses.
-Cherubs, their chubby feet and legs immersed in the water, edged a towering fountain burbling in the center of the lobby.
+She tried not to gawk at the immense glittering eight-foot crystal chandeliers, marble pillars, and life-size, almost nude—er, make that entirely nude—statues of mythical gods and goddesses.
+Cherubs, their chubby feet and legs immersed in the water, edged a towering fountain burbling cheerily in the lobby’s center.

 And utterly splendid.